928.910.2307

 Scholarship Information

-Application must be POSTMARKED or SUBMITTED ONLINE BY September 1, 2022.
+Application must be POSTMARKED or SUBMITTED ONLINE BY October 1, 2025.

 The Prescott Western Heritage Foundation, Inc., is proud to announce the availability of two student scholarships.
-This scholarship aid is intended for deserving students who are residents of Yavapai County who have a passion for preserving our western heritage, whether through art, music, crafts, rodeo, etc. Students submitting applications for their artwork, literature, or craft, must provide a portfolio with at least four examples of their work.
+This scholarship aid is intended for deserving students who are residents of Yavapai County who have a passion for preserving our western heritage, whether through western art, music, crafts, rodeo, FFA, etc. Students submitting applications for their artwork, literature, or craft, must provide a portfolio with at least four examples of their work.
 Other applicants must be able to perform music, poetry, show a video/film to the committee, or lastly, provide a list of accomplishments pertaining to rodeo participation.

 To qualify for the Western Heritage Foundation scholarships, student applicants must meet the following: